It’s Back to School Time!

 Newspaper and television advertisements are an ongoing reminder that summer is quickly turning into fall!

-As the start of the school year draws near, students have to make the adjustment between the less structured days of summer and get back into the school routine.
+With the start of the new school year, students have to make the adjustment between the less structured days of summer and get back into the school routine.
 There are many ways you can help your students get back into the swing of things and stay there.

 1. Sleep!
 Set up a regular bedtime and wake-up routine.
 Young children (4-5 years old) need between 11 and 13 hours of sleep per day.
 Children ages 5 to 12 need approximately 10-11 hours of sleep per night.
 For teenagers to function at their best, they need 8 ½ to 9 ½ hours of sleep per night.
 Teach your child about healthy sleep habits and continue to emphasize the need for regular and consistent sleep schedules.
 Make sure your child’s bedroom supports good sleep habits.
 A dark, cool, quiet room without television, computers, or electronics is a good start.